Contact your Town Chair – see “Towns” in the tabs at the top of the page

 NOTING, LISTING, AND REPORTING LOCAL EVENTS

 Different activities occur in each district.
-Each Committee Person should periodically list the activities going on in his or her district – especially during the 3 or 4 months before election – and send that list to the County Chairman, who can compile a master list to be furnished to our candidates.
-This information will also be added to the GCDC web site.
+Each Committee Person should periodically list the activities going on in his or her district – especially during the 3 or 4 months before election – and send that list to the Executive Committee, who can compile a master list to be furnished to our candidates.
+These activities will be distributed by the Communications Committee when necessary.

-Where possible, attend you Town or Village and County board meetings and keep informed on issues and political representatives.
+Where possible, attend your Town or Village and County board meetings and keep informed on issues and political representatives.

 Become an expert at what’s happening in your districts and town and pass that knowledge on to the County party level and to our candidates.